PizzaDAO/pizza-oven-py/README.md

 - Click import on the left, then use the Raw text option and paste in the contents of the file Pizza Kitchen.postman_collection.json from the .postman folder in pizza-oven-py
 - Also, import the default environment to get you started 👆 RTFM

-// TODO: add autmoated test instructions
+// TODO: add automated test instructions

 ## 🧪 Testing